DevVivan/odin-todo-list/PLAN.md

 ### Modules

-- `projects.js`: A module for the projects.
+- `project.js`: A module for the projects.
-- `todos.js`: A module for the todos.
+- `todo.js`: A module for the todos.
-- `DOM.js`: A module for all the DOM-related stuff to separate from application logic.
+- `dom.js`: A module for all the DOM-related stuff to separate from application logic.
+- `storage.js`: A module for all to do with the `localStorage` side of things.

 ## Links to take a look at